rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 #### 403 Error

-- Defensive programming will be put in place to prevent non logged in users forcing there way in by by adding the correct URL.
+- Defensive programming will be put in place to prevent non logged in users from forcing there way in by adding the correct URL.
 Instead a 403 error will appear.

 #### Modal